QMCPACK/qmcpack/nexus/docs/code-style.rst

 Variable and function names
 ---------------------------

-Be descriptive and limit names to three words or less for legibility.
+Be descriptive and generally limit names to three words or less for legibility.

 No: ``def slice_dice_and_mince_data(data):``